finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     String code = "code_example"; // String | The code of the portfolio group to remove the portfolio from.
 Together with the scope this uniquely identifies the portfolio group.
     String portfolioScope = "portfolioScope_example"; // String | The scope of the portfolio being removed from the portfolio group.
     String portfolioCode = "portfolioCode_example"; // String | The code of the portfolio being removed from the portfolio group.
 Together with the scope this uniquely identifies the portfolio to remove.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label from which the portfolio will be removed from the portfolio group. try {
+    OffsetDateTime effectiveAt = OffsetDateTime.now(); // OffsetDateTime | The effective datetime from which the portfolio will be removed from the portfolio group. try {
       PortfolioGroup result = apiInstance.deletePortfolioFromGroup(scope, code, portfolioScope, portfolioCode, effectiveAt);
       System.out.println(result);